We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the

 Finder.com.au is the perfect place to compare a range of non-resident travel insurance policies.
 If you need additional assistance, consider enlisting the help of an insurance consultant to help you find the right policy for your needs.

 Questions about travel insurance for visitors to Australia

 Yes, it is.
 You can purchase cover before you leave home or once you arrive in Australia.
-If you purchase cover when you’re already overseas, you may have to serve a brief waiting period (commonly 48 hours) before certain aspects of the cover will take effect.
+If you purchase cover when you're already in Australia, you may have to serve a brief waiting period (commonly 48 hours) before certain aspects of the cover will take effect.

 Most non-resident travel insurance policies will also include a certain level of cover for your dependent children.